hphelion/documentation/UseCases/TasksforAdmins/Network/commercial.dashboard.network.subnet.md

 ### Delete a subnet ### {#deleteport}</h3>

-Before you delete a subnet, you must first <a href="/helion/community/network/ports/">delete all ports</a> associated with the subnet.</p>
+Before you delete a subnet, you must first [delete all ports](/helion/commercial/dashboard/managing/network/ports/) associated with the subnet.</p>

 1. [Launch the HP Helion OpenStack Helion Dashboard](/helion/openstack/dashboard/login/).